CivicActions/ssp-toolkit/docs/ssp.md

 **Status:** Complete

+#### a

+##### Project

+The Project is configured in compliance with the applicable baseline security standards.
+The Department and its technical support staff configure the security settings of all IT products to the most restrictive mode consistent with information system operational requirements.
+Project utilizes the NIST Special Publication 800-70 for guidance on configuration settings (checklists) for information technology products.
+When security setting checklist are not available from NIST for a particular device, good security engineering practices along with manufacture guidelines is used to develop the security settings.
+The CM Manager conducts configuration audits to ensure baseline compliance and documentation of hardware/software configurations throughout the system lifecycle.

 #### b

 ##### CivicActions

 CivicActions developers follow security best practices according to the guidelines set by the CivicActions Security Office.

+##### Project

+Configuration settings are implemented, monitored, and controlled in accordance with the organizational Configuration Management Plan for the security configuration management processes and tools.

+#### c

+##### Project

+Currently, deviations do not exist for established configuration settings.
+In the event this changes, the following notes the process that will take place.
+The CivicActions CCB, identifies, approves, and documents exceptions to mandatory configuration settings for individual components within its cloud offering only when operationally necessary.
+All variances identified during the monthly and annual system testing scans that must be accepted for operational purposes are tracked.

 #### d